Mordecai-Yiadom/UNISOCKET/README.md

 ## Compiling

-**IMPORTANT NOTE**: Linking is only required if you are compiling on a Windows machine.
+**IMPORTANT NOTE**: Linking is only required if you are compiling on Windows.

 ### Microsoft Visual C/C++
 If you are using Microsoft Visual C/C++, there is not linking needed.